colonial-heritage/colonial-collections/docs/testing.md

 # Testing

 This application has different tests.
-The end-to-end tests run in CI after creating a pull request.
+The unit tests and end-to-end tests run in CI after creating a pull request.
 Therefore, pull requests can only be merged if all tests have passed.

+## Unit testing

+For unit testing we use [Jest](https://jestjs.io/).
+You can run the tests with the following command:

+    npm run test

-## Integration testing with Jest
+## Integration testing

 For integration testing we use [Jest](https://jestjs.io/).
 You can run the tests with the following command:

     npm run test:integration

 Beware: the integration tests are not run in CI.
-The application does not have its own, isolated Elasticsearch API to test against, so test runs on CI could fail due to e.g. connectivity issues with the external Elasticsearch.
+The application does not have its own, isolated search APIs to test against, so test runs on CI could fail due to e.g. connectivity issues with the external search APIs.

-## End-to-end testing with Cypress
+## End-to-end testing

 For end-to-end testing we use [Cypress](https://www.cypress.io/).
 You can run the tests with the following command:

     npm run cypress

 ### Writing Cypress tests